Hydrogen fluoride: Comparison with other hydrogen halides

 Hydrogen fluoride does not boil until 20 °C in contrast to the heavier hydrogen halides, which boil between −85 °C (−120 °F) and −35 °C (−30 °F).
 This hydrogen bonding between HF molecules gives rise to high viscosity in the liquid phase and lower than expected pressure in the gas phase.

 Aqueous solutions

 HF is miscible with water (dissolves in any proportion).
 In contrast, the other hydrogen halides exhibit limiting solubilities in water.
-Hydrogen fluoride forms a monohydrate HF.H2O with m.p.−40 °C (−40 °F), which is 44 °C (79 °F) above the melting point of pure HF.
+Hydrogen fluoride forms a monohydrate HF.H2O with melting point −40 °C (−40 °F), which is 44 °C (79 °F) above the melting point of pure HF.

 Aqueous solutions of HF are called hydrofluoric acid.
 When dilute, hydrofluoric acid behaves like a weak acid, unlike the other hydrohalic acids, due to the formation of hydrogen-bonded ion pairs [·F−].
 However concentrated solutions are strong acids, because bifluoride anions are predominant, instead of ion pairs.
 In liquid anhydrous HF, self-ionization occurs:

 which forms an extremely acidic liquid (H_{0} = −15.1).